 It’s an unusual way to spend a decade.
 But Tim Van Horn has no doubt he’s doing exactly what he’s meant to do.

-Since 2008, Tim has been travelling the country to photograph people from all walks of life for Canadian Mosaic, a massive photo collection that will be unveiled on Canada Day 2017—when the country celebrates 150 years.
-Tim shoots each subject in front of a red or white backdrop so he can incorporate each portrait into the Canadian flag, a “universal symbol that all Canadians have an inherent relationship with.”
+Since 2008, he has been travelling the country to photograph people from all walks of life for Canadian Mosaic, a massive photo collection that will be unveiled on Canada Day 2017—when the country celebrates 150 years.
+He shoots each subject in front of a red or white backdrop so he can incorporate each portrait into the Canadian flag, a “universal symbol that all Canadians have an inherent relationship with.”
 His goal is to “reinvent, redesign and rethink the flag, using thousands of portraits of Canadians.”

 The project team is comprised of Tim, his van Maple, and his dogs Mya and Bo.
 Their journey began in Red Deer, Alberta as a 150-day road trip, during which Tim planned to head east, shooting portraits of Canadians and raising awareness of our country’s 150th birthday.
 But somewhere along the way—at McGill University in Montreal, Quebec, to be precise—he “started to see the power of illustrating our individuality and the need to put a face to our ever-changing cultural diversity.”